Skip to main content

 • Submitting the form without a valid signature.

-• Failure to provide a complete English translation for any documents originally in a foreign language.
+• Failing to provide a complete English translation for any document written in a foreign language.

-• Submitting original documents when not required can lead to their destruction.
+• Submitting original documents when they are not required can result in their destruction.

 • Missing a scheduled biometric services appointment.